cocallag/training2/nikolatest1/blog2/output/pages/index.rst

 Write your page here.
 This is my webpage front page
 This is bold **bold**
-This is up to date
+This is up to date again

 ==================